gatsbyjs/gatsby/docs/docs/adding-react-components.md

 ### Importing third-party components

 Just like React, Gatsby also supports third-party components and libraries.
-You can install a third-party component or library via your package manager (either `yarn` or `npm`).
+You can install a third-party component or library via your package manager, such as `npm`.

 Here's a short example on adding a third-party component to your site.